 marketing automation stack 4

-When a new subscriber is added to MailChimp, use Zapier to add the contact information into your CRM.
+When a new subscriber is added to MailChimp, use Zapier to add the contact information to your CRM.
 When a certain keyword is mentioned in a Slack channel, use Zapier to trigger the creation of a task in a project management tool like Asana or Trello.

 It’s probably worth paying $20 per month for the Work plan, which enables you to refine and create more complex automation processes and filters.

-Website Analytics
+6. Website Analytics

-Google Analytics
+• Google Analytics

 Price: Free